 2504

-describes an ongoing effort to reword the Error
+describes an ongoing effort to reword the Error type in the standard

 library.
 In online discussions people might suggest using the

-crate, the
+error-chain crate, the

-crate, or suggest just
+failure crate, or suggest just

-type and having lots of boilerplate in code
+using the standard library Error type and having lots of boilerplate in code

 to handle conversions.
 As of early Summer 2019, the consensus seems to have

-moved to the snafu
+moved to the snafu crate.
+From my

-perspective, one of the main advantages of snafu
+perspective, one of the main advantages of snafu over failure is that

-has much better documentation that contains clear usage examples.
+snafu has much better documentation that contains clear usage examples.
 That’s

 the main reason I chose to use it.
 A recent reddit